borntofrappe/flutter-beginners-tutorial/README.md

 Scaffold(
     backgroundColor: Colors.grey[100],
     appBar: AppBar(
-        title: Text('Quote List'),
+        title: Text('Quotes List'),
         centerTitle: true,
-        backgroundColor: Colors.red[100],
+        backgroundColor: Colors.red[900],
     ),
     body: Column(
-        margin: EdgeInsets.symmetric(vertical: 10.0, horizontal: 20.0),
         children: []
     ),
 );
 ```

-In the column widget the idea is to include one widget for each quote from in a list.
+In the column the idea is to include one widget for each quote from in a list.

 Create a list of strings at the top of the widget.